 Expansion joints are also designed for other criteria, such as noise absorption, anti vibration, earthquake movement, and building settlement.
 Expansion joints are also known as “compensators”, as they compensate for the thermal movement.
-Expansion joints or compensators can also be called metallic expansion joints, or non metallic expansion joints.
+Pipe expansion joints or compensators can also be called metallic expansion joints, or non metallic expansion joints.
 Additionally Contact Us for a quote or for more information.

 To begin with, pipe expansion joints consist of different components, bellows, liners, cover, end fittings, and limit rods.
 Formerly people often confuse an expansion joint with a bellow.
-They think the names can be used the as one in the same, this is not true.
-Furthermore a expansion joint consist off all the components.
+They think the names can be used as one in the same, this is not true.
+Furthermore, an expansion joint consists of all the components.
 A bellow expansion joint is just one of the components of the pipe expansion joint.
 The bellow is the body of the expansion joint.
 Bellows can have Convolutions.
 Bellows can be made out of different materials.
-They are smallest flexible unit on the pipe expansion joint.
+They are the flexible unit on the metallic expansion joint.
 In addition to bellows are liners.

 Also piping expansion joints can use flanges or butt-weld ends.
-Next it limit rods, they may be used in an expansion joint design to limit the axial compression or expansion.
+Next it limits rods, they may be used in an expansion joint design to limit the axial compression or expansion.
 Furthermore they allow the piping expansion joint to move over a range according to where the nut stops are placed along the rods.
 Limit rods are used to prevent bellows over-extension while restraining the full pressure thrust of the system.